pylipp/sdd/README.md

 ### Testing

 The program is tested in a container environment using the `bats` framework.
+The test runner must be invoked from the repository root (i.e. the same directory that this README resides in):

     test/run.sh